fatso83/pdf-lib/examples/document_creation/README.md

-# Node - Document Creation
+# Browser - Document Creation
-This directory is a self-contained example of how to create a PDF document using `pdf-lib` in a Node environment.
+This directory is a self-contained example of how to create a PDF document using `pdf-lib` in a browser environment.
 It is implemented as a simple NPM module that uses a version of `pdf-lib` published to NPM.

 This example will produce the [this PDF](https://github.com/Hopding/pdf-lib/tree/master/examples/pdf_results/document_creation.pdf).